ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 This document specifies a RESTful admin interface at the Group Manager, intended for an Administrator as a separate entity external to the Group Manager and its application.
 The interface allows the Administrator to create and delete OSCORE groups, as well as to specify and update their configuration.

-Interaction examples are provided in the CoRE Link Format {{RFC6690}} and in CBOR {{RFC8949}}.
-The examples in CBOR are expressed in CBOR extended diagnostic notation as defined in {{Section 8 of RFC8949}} and {{Appendix G of RFC8610}} ("diagnostic notation").
-Diagnostic notation comments are often used to provide a textual representation of the numeric parameter names and values.

-In the CBOR diagnostic notation used in this document, constructs of the form e'SOME_NAME' are replaced by the value assigned to SOME_NAME in the CDDL model shown in {{fig-cddl-model}} of {{sec-cddl-model}}.
-For example, {e'group_name': "gp1", e'gp_enc_alg': 10} stands for {-13: "gp1", -4: 10}.

-Note to RFC Editor: Please delete the paragraph immediately preceding this note.
-Also, in the CBOR diagnostic notation used in this document, please replace the constructs of the form e'SOME_NAME' with the value assigned to SOME_NAME in the CDDL model shown in {{fig-cddl-model}} of {{sec-cddl-model}}.
-Finally, please delete this note.

 The ACE framework is used to ensure authentication and authorization of the Administrator (client) at the Group Manager (resource server).
 In order to achieve communication security, proof of possession, and server authentication, the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE, such as {{RFC9202}}{{RFC9203}}.
 These include also possible forthcoming transport profiles that comply with the requirements in {{Section C of RFC9200}}.

 ## Terminology ## {#terminology}

 {::boilerplate bcp14-tagged}

-Readers are expected to be familiar with the terms and concepts from the following specifications.
+Readers are expected to be familiar with the terms and concepts from the following specifications:

 * CDDL {{RFC8610}}, CBOR {{RFC8949}}, and COSE {{RFC9052}}{{RFC9053}}.